samhatfield/letkf-speedy/README.md

 ![SPEEDY](speedy.png)

 This repository contains an implementation of the [local ensemble transform Kalman filter](http://www.sciencedirect.com/science/article/pii/S0167278906004647) (LETKF) for performing data assimilation with the SPEEDY intermediate complexity atmospheric general circulation model.
-It is based on Takemasa Miyoshi's [LETKF repository](https://github.com/takemasa-miyoshi/letkf).
+It is basically a copy of Takemasa Miyoshi's [LETKF repository](https://github.com/takemasa-miyoshi/letkf) with some modifications for reducing precision in the forecast model.

 The repository is a standard observing system simulation experiment (OSSE).
 The model is run once to generate a "nature run", from which synthetic observations are extracted.
 Then, the LETKF is used to perform data assimilation on these observations every 6 hours.